wavey-ai/mel-spec/README.md

 is available in the model's view of raw audio and will produce identical results.

-Note that spectrograms must have an even number of columns in the time domain, otherwise Whisper will hallucinate. the library takes care of this if using the core methods.
+Note that spectrograms must have an even number of columns in the time domain, otherwise Whisper will hallucinate.
+The library takes care of this if using the core methods.

 ```rust